jacobobryant/biff/docs/02-reference/11-security.md

    ...))
 ```

-CSRF protection only applies to routes that are included under the `:routes` key of your plugins.
+CSRF protection only applies to routes that are included under the `:routes` key of your modules.
 If you want to
 bypass CSRF protection (e.g. because you're providing a public API), you can use the `:api-routes` key:

 ```clojure